-During the second quarter of 2021, the four CIRRT deployments involved four victims with three of the victims being the subject of a verified prior report; in the remaining instance, the verified prior report was verified as to a sibling or child in the home other than the decedent.
-All four deployments involved prior verified substance use maltreatments, with one of those deployments included verified maltreatments of inadequate supervision and environmental hazards.
+During the third quarter of 2021, the nine CIRRT deployments involved nine victims with six of the victims being the subject of a verified prior report; in the remaining instance, the verified prior report was verified as to a sibling or child in the home other than the decedent.
+There were a variety of prior verified maltreatments in the nine CIRRT deployments: four involved substance use maltreatments, one involved physical abuse maltreatments, one involved sexual abuse, one involved domestic violence, one involved inadequate supervision, and one involved failure to protect.